SomeOddCodeGuy/WilmerAI/Docs/_User_Documentation/Core_Features/Memories.md

   ```

 * **`FullChatSummary`** (Read-and-Update Node)
-  Reads the Rolling Chat Summary after ensuring that both the long-term memories and the summary itself are updated.
+  Reads the Rolling Chat Summary after ensuring that both the **file-based long-term memories** and the summary itself
+  are updated.

   ```json
   {